AaronElijah/to-do-list-app/README.md

 # to-do-list-app

+Note: This app was created as a 24 hour test challenge and as you would expect, it is not a polished product.
+However it does demostrate what I can do in short space of time, using the Realm mobile database module.

-To use the app is simple
+To use the app is simple.

-On the inital view
+On the inital view: -

 1. Add button takes you to the other view where you can add new tasks, with a title, priority and date - the date is always kept to the current date
 2. Date sort takes the tasks there and sorts them according to date - with the oldest being at the top of the table